-The short biographies of our committee members illustrates the diversity of our team.
-We represents many of the disciplines associated with the conservation of Historic Interiors.
+The short biographies of our committee members illustrate the diversity of our team.
+We represent many of the disciplines associated with the conservation of Historic Interiors.

 Christine Sitwell ACR